Mobile-Programming-Project-Group-7/Rustic-Roots/README.md

 # Rustic-Roots App
-The primary objective of this project is to create a restaurant table booking  mobile application.'
+The primary objective of this project is to create a restaurant table booking application along with pre ordering the foods.

 ## Tables of contents
 * [Tools](#tools)